 - Lumps or thickening tissue on or in the cheek

 - A white or red patch on the gums, tongue or anywhere in the mouth

 - Oral cancer can also disguise itself as jaw problems or mis-fitting dentures

 We perform an oral cancer screening at every cleaning and we always want to know if you’ve noticed anything changing.
-You know how your mouth normally feels so please never feel embarrassed to bring something to our attention.
+Because you know how your mouth normally feels, never feel embarrassed to bring changes to our attention.
 It’s always better safe than sorry!